sigurdroemer/rough_volatility/README.md

 - Adi Navve (2020).
 Pack & Unpack variables to & from structures with enhanced functionality (https://www.mathworks.com/matlabcentral/fileexchange/31532-pack-unpack-variables-to-from-structures-with-enhanced-functionality), MATLAB Central File Exchange.
 Retrieved March 16, 2020.

 ## Other remarks:
-- The neural network datasets for the rough Bergomi models are computed with [this file](https://drive.google.com/drive/folders/1QRv71nhHvZ_rB0kPjO3cHpFOE3GVHn9J) in place of the *HybridScheme.m* file of this project.
+- The neural network datasets for the rough Bergomi models are computed with a slightly different file than the *HybridScheme.m* file of this project.
 The only difference between the files is the FFT implementation, which has been made more readable in the current project.
 The two implementations are equivalent up to round-off error.
+The original file can be provided upon request.